Hortofagos/International-Dollar/README.md

 want to print in the grey box and click "Print bills".
 This requires you to have them in your wallet.

-Dont forget to claim your free bills under "I'm feeling lucky" If you want to purchase extra bills contact me at bankmann.hans@gmail.com :)
+Dont forget to claim your free bills under "I'm feeling lucky".
+If you want to purchase extra bills contact me at bankmann.hans@gmail.com :)